 Why do you want to work here?

 In other words, what do they already know about your company?
 Have they done their research?
-Do they really want to work at your company because their values align with yours or did they just blindly apply to your job posting because they saw the opening?
+Do they really want to work at your company because their values align with yours or did they only apply to your job posting because they saw the opening?
 Find someone who’s passionate about your industry, engaged in their career, and genuinely interested in your company.

 What skills and strengths can you bring to this position?